-A Scholarship or Prize is awarded to a student for high academic and /or musical achievement.
+A Scholarship or Prize is awarded to a student for high academic and/or musical achievement.
 Applications are not normally necessary for scholarships, but students should consult the detailed listings below.
 There are a number of scholarships that require the student to be an Ontario resident and demonstrate financial need.
-When any award is granted upon standing obtained in part of the work of any academic year, the candidate must obtain standing in the work of the academic year as a whole.
+Financial need is based on whether or not a student has qualified for OSAP.